Warp-weighted loom

 The warp-weighted loom is a simple and ancient form of loom in which the warp yarns hang freely from a bar, which is supported by upright poles which can be placed at a convenient slant against a wall.
 Bundles of warp threads are tied to hanging weights called loom weights which keep the threads taut.

 Evidence of the warp-weighted loom appears in the Neolithic period in central Europe.
 It is depicted in artifacts of Bronze Age in Greece.
 Loom weights from the Bronze Age were excavated in Miletos, a Greek city in Anatolia.
 The warp-weighted looms were common throughout Europe, remaining in use in some areas of Scandinavia into the modern era.

 In Sápmi, the warp-weighted loom is a living cultural heritage today, particularly in use for weaving of traditional blankets among the Sea Sami.

 The warp tension needed on a loom is roughly proportional to yarn diameter, and loom weights must be positioned in an even, level row, with all the threads hanging nearly straight down, for smooth weaving.
 This means that the shape of a loom weight limits a loom to certain thread counts, and the mass of the loom weight is related to the yarn used.
 This means that loom weights can be used to calculate the density and other properties of the fabric made on them.

 History

 The warp-weighted loom may have originated in the Neolithic period.
 The earliest evidence of warp-weighted looms comes from sites belonging to the Starčevo culture in modern Serbia and Hungary from late Neolithic sites in Switzerland.
 This loom was used in Ancient Greece, and spread north and west throughout Europe thereafter.
 It was extensively used in the north among Scandinavian people.
 For yet unknown reasons, the warp-weighted loom diminished in popularity and disappeared from common use.
 The arrival of mechanized looms and industry may have contributed to this decline.
-It remained in use longest in Scandinavia; researcher Marta Hoffman found warp-weighted looms still in use in Hålandsdal municipality of Hordaland and among the Sami of Norway and Finland in the 1950s.
+It remained in use longest in Scandinavia; researcher Marta Hoffman found warp-weighted looms still in use in the 1950s in Hålandsdal Municipality in Hordaland county and among the Sami of Norway and Finland.
 Today, the warp-weighted loom is used as a hobby and in historic preservation societies.